-If you're a job seeker with limited driving experience, a functional resume format is an excellent pick: It literally puts skills above experience.
+If you're a job seeker with limited driving experience, a functional resume format is an excellent pick because it emphasizes skills above experience.

-By devoting the top half of your resume to the comprehensive qualities that make you the right person for the job — such as your pristine driving record, excellent cash handling skills and unsurpassed geographical smarts — and nudging your limited experience further down the page, it draws attention to your abilities and readiness and distracts from the fact you're relatively new to the field.
+By devoting the top half of your resume to the comprehensive qualities that make you the right person for the job — such as your pristine driving record, excellent cash handling skills and unsurpassed geographical smarts — and nudging your limited experience further down the page, it draws attention to your abilities and distracts from the fact you're relatively new to the field.

 CTA: Build my resume